Please click on each different step below for more detail.

-Once the AO sponsors the non-immigrant Foreign National for their account and RLA badge, the case is routed to DIS to validate the individual's work authorization.
-The individual will be required to visit DIS with their admission/visa documentation, and DIS will use this to enter the individual's "Alien Authorized to Work Until Date (AAWUD)."
-Once DIS completes validation favorably, the case wll be routed to DPSAC if the individual requires access to NIH facilities and/or information systems.
+The individual will be required to visit DIS with their U.S. employment authorization documentation.
+Once DIS completes validation favorably, the individuals record will be routed to DPSAC for prescreening if the individual requires access to NIH facilities and/or information systems.

-DPSAC cannot prescreen candidates who do not possess a valid U.S. Social Security Number.
+Please note, DPSAC cannot complete prescreening on candidates who do not possess a valid U.S. Social Security Number.